9/11 conspiracy theories: Cockpit recorders

 The cockpit voice recorder from Flight 77 was heavily damaged from the impact and resulting fire.

 According to the 9/11 Commission Report, both black boxes from Flight 77 and both black boxes from Flight 93 were recovered.
 Flight 77's CVR was said to be too damaged to yield any data.
 On April 18, 2002, the FBI allowed the families of victims from Flight 93 to listen to the voice recordings.
 In April 2006, a transcript of the CVR was released as part of the Zacarias Moussaoui trial.

-Two men, Michael Bellone and Nicholas DeMasi, who worked extensively in the wreckage of the World Trade Center, said in the book Behind-The-Scenes: Ground Zero that they helped federal agents find three of the four "black boxes" from the jetliners:
+Michael Bellone and Nicholas DeMasi, two men who worked extensively in the wreckage of the World Trade Center, said in the book Behind-The-Scenes: Ground Zero that they helped federal agents find three of the four "black boxes" from the jetliners:

 At one point, I was assigned to take Federal Agents around the site to search for the black boxes from the planes.
 We were getting ready to go out.
 My ATV was parked at the top of the stairs at the Brooks Brothers entrance area.
 We loaded up about a million dollars worth of equipment and strapped it into the ATV.
 There were a total of four black boxes.
 We found three.